June 22, 2024

 Translation: How Nice the Weather Is (Happy End)

 In 1972, after completing Kazemachi Roman with the band, Eiichi Ohtaki made a solo album that was half a Happy End album in its own right, considering the line-up — but the tunes were all his.
-Not long after, the band hightailed it to Los Angeles, seeking Van Dyke Parks, to record Happy End's second self-titled.
+Not long after, the band hightailed it to Los Angeles, seeking Jim Messina, to record Happy End's second self-titled (it turned out Messina was unavailable, but a certain Van Dyke Parks did end up contributing).
 Ohtaki didn't have much left to offer.

-He did beautiful lead vocals on the chorus of one of Shigeru Suzuki's songs, but otherwise laid low, tucking his two modest new tracks onto the end of Side B. Takashi Matsumoto was only composing new lyrics for Shigeru by then, so How Nice the Weather Is drew on a collection of Matsumoto poems.
+He did beautiful lead vocals on the chorus of one of Shigeru Suzuki's songs, but otherwise laid low, tucking his two modest new tracks onto the end of Side B. Takashi Matsumoto was only composing new lyrics for Shigeru by then, so How Nice the Weather Is drew on The Wind Quartet, a collection of Matsumoto essays, lyrics, and poems published earlier in the year ("the height of cutting corners," Matsumoto said).
 The wistful words give Ohtaki's fluffy genre exercise metaphysical weight.
 Ohtaki, for his part, and as ever, nails the vocal delivery.

 :::